 - After passing all sections, click on “Get Certificate” to save a copy of your certificate as a pdf.

 - Please save and keep a copy of the certificate and keep it on file for three years.
-ALL researchers will need to attach a copy of the certificate with the request for a proposal in order to demonstrate completion of the course.
+ALL researchers will need to include a copy of the certificate at the end of the protocol proposal with the request for a proposal in order to demonstrate completion of the course.

 - All individuals must be recertified after 3 years.